Jason-Teng/MethGET/README.md

   -cor {False,pearson,spearman}, --correlation {False,pearson,spearman}
                         select the type of correlation, default is pearson -re0 {True,False}, --skip0 {True,False}
-                        Whether genes with 0 expression value would be included.
+                        whether genes with 0 expression value would be included.
 Default is to include them -thrs THRESHOLD, --threshold THRESHOLD
-                        Whether skip genes with expression value that is too high, default is to skip genes higher than 1000 expression.
+                        whether skip genes with expression value that is too high, default is to skip genes higher than 1000 expression.
 If want to include them, please set 'None' -xlim XLIMIT, --xlimit XLIMIT
-                        Nemeric zoom in the gene expression value to clearly understand the distribution -ylim YLIMIT, --ylimit YLIMIT
+                        numeric zoom in the gene expression value to clearly understand the distribution -ylim YLIMIT, --ylimit YLIMIT
-                        Nemeric zoom in the DNA methylation level to clearly understand the distribution
+                        Nnmeric zoom in the DNA methylation level to clearly understand the distribution

 Graphing arguments: